hyperFounder/java-flight-recorder/README.md

-- Load and import the JFR config into the JMC (java Mission Control).
+- Load and import the JFR config into the JMC (java Mission Control) to inspect the JVM.